No Products in the Cart

 Even if you successfully remove a tick from your dog, it's still a good idea to bring him or her in to be tested for Lyme disease.
 Your vet may also want to test for signs of kidney problems, as your dog's immune response against the disease bacteria may cause issues with those organs.

 If Lyme disease bacteria is present, your vet will prescribe antibiotics.
 This is typically an effective treatment but relapses can occur, during which your vet may give your pup non-steroidal anti-inflammatory drugs (NSAIDs) to relieve the pain.
 In addition, dogs that test positive for Lyme disease but aren't showing symptoms may be vaccinated again to prevent new infections.
 Unfortunately, once the bacteria is present, it can stay in your dog's system for extended time.
-Even with treatment, the disease can continue to affect your dog’s joints, skin, nervous system and connective tissue for several months.
+Even with treatment, the disease can continue to affect your dog's body including the joints, skin, nervous system and connective tissue for several months.

 Fortunately, there are several medications that you can give to your dog, as well as a vaccine, to prevent Lyme disease.
 Medications are usually for both ticks and fleas and given monthly.
 They work to kill ticks, affect their nervous system or prevent them from attaching to your dog's skin.
 The vaccine works by preventing transmission of the disease from the tick, rather than prompting your dog's immune system to produce antibodies that would kill the disease bacteria.

 There are also several medicated applications you can use to fight ticks and Lyme disease.
-For example, medicated shampoos can kill ticks on contact but must be applied more often than medicine, usually every two weeks.
+For example, medicated shampoos for the bath that can kill ticks on contact but must be applied more often than medicine, usually every two weeks.
 You can also use tick sprays or powders before heading outdoors with your pup, but these aren't as effective and you'll want to avoid applying it to your dog's face, mouth and ears (however those areas are prime places for ticks to latch on).
 There are tick collars as well, but these tend to only protect your dog's neck and head and also need to be in direct contact with your dog's skin to work.